 Gedney Farm | New Marlboro, MA

-How to get there: Take Peter Pan Bus ($28/one way ticket) to Sheffield, MA, then a 20 minute cab ride to the farm.
+How to get there: Take Peter Pan Bus ($38/one way ticket) to Sheffield, MA, then a 20 minute cab ride to the farm.

 The White Hart | Salisbury, CT

-How to get there: Take a two hour Metro North ride to Wassaic Station ($17.75/one way off peak), then a 30-minute cab to the inn.
+How to get there: Take a two hour Metro-North ride to Wassaic Station ($19.50/one way off peak), then a 30-minute cab to the inn.
 Or consult oM’s guide to renting hybrids in NYC.

 Otesaga Resort Hotel | Cooperstown, NY

 Before the shores of Lake Otsego are filled with summertime crowds, have this 700-foot stretch of lakefront mostly to yourself this spring.
 Settle into a rocking chair on the 180-foot veranda, sink into the heated outdoor pool, or paddle through “Glimmerglass” lake in a canoe.
-Consider booking the Hello Spring package ($299, valid through May 31), which includes accommodations, breakfast, a 15% discount at the Hawkeye Spa, and a choice of tickets to the Fenimore Art Museum, The Farmers’ Museum, or the National Baseball Hall of Fame.
-Rooms from $299, otesaga.com.
+Consider booking the Hello Spring package (20% off, valid through May 22), which includes accommodations, breakfast, and a bottle of signature wine.